ostis-ai/sc-component-manager/CONTRIBUTING.md

   * `[cmake]` - changes in `cmake` build system.
   * `[tests]` - changes in `tests`.

 Each commit in Pull Request should be an atomic.
-Another word implement or fix one feature.
+In other words, it should implement or fix one feature.
 For example:
 <pre>
 Last commit
 ...
-[cpp] Colored log output
-[cpp] Add class to work with console
+[utils][test] Add unit test for get specification address util [utils] Add get specification address util
 ...
 Init commit
 </pre>

-In this example we add class to work with console (where implemented colored output), then in another commit we had implementation of colored log output.
+In this example we add class to work with console (where implemented colored output), then in another commit we add implementation of colored log output.

 ***
 Each commit should have not much differences excluding cases, with: